Adige-Calculations/OpenFOAM-handbook/src/12_conjugate-heat-transfer-model/README.md

     }

 );

 ```
-Then split the mesh to create interfaces and distinct domain regions to couple the CHT model:
+Then split the mesh to create interfaces and distinct regions to couple the CHT model:

 ```sh
 splitMeshRegions -cellZonesOnly -overwrite